Simcoe, Ontario: Climate

 Simcoe, like all of Norfolk County, Ontario has a humid continental climate (Köppen Dfb).
 Winters are cold with a January average of -7.8 C in January and most days have maximum temperatures below 0 C. Though winters are cold, mild stretches of weather can bring temperatures above 10 C in January.
-The average annual snowfall is 133 cm, with maximum accumulations of it occurring in February when the snow depth is 10 cm.
+The average annual snowfall is 133 cm, with maximum accumulations occurring in February when the snow depth is 10 cm.
 Summers are warm and humid with a July high of 27 C and a July low of 15 C. Temperatures above 30 C occur 10 days per year.
 The average annual precipitation is 1010 mm, which is relatively evenly distributed throughout the year.
 Delhi averages 2021 hours of bright sunshine per year or 43% of daylight hours, ranging from a low of 21.2% in December to 62.2% in July.

-The hottest day ever recorded for Simcoe was on August 28, 1973 when the local weather station registered temperatures up to 36.1 C. Simcoe's coldest ever temperatures occurred on January 18, 1976 when temperatures of -29.4 C were detected by local weather authorities.
+The hottest day ever recorded for Simcoe was on August 28, 1973, when the local weather station registered temperatures up to 36.1 C. Simcoe's coldest ever temperatures occurred on January 18, 1976, when temperatures of -29.4 C were detected by local weather authorities.
 Traditionally, temperatures have ranged between -1.1 C in January to 25.6 C in July during times of moderate climate.

 As a rural community, Simcoe is generally 10% drier than the major cities of Toronto, Hamilton, and Ottawa.
 It is also 25 times less likely to face smog-related problems between the months of June and September than metropolitan cities like London, Windsor, and Sarnia.
 Sunny days tend to last 15% longer; granting more needed sunlight for summer days in addition to forestalling the cold and dark winter nights.

+Demographics

+In the 2021 census, Simcoe had a population of 16,121 living in 7,118 of its 7,406 total private dwellings, a change of 15.8% from its 2016 population of 13,922.
+With a land area of 16.50 km2 it had a population density of 977/km2 (377.22 square miles) in 2021.

 Housing and neighbourhoods

-The monthly rent of a typical apartment in Simcoe ranges from 713 Canadian dollars per month (for a bachelor apartment in a working class neighbourhood) to 1500 Canadian dollars (for the same bachelor apartment newer and more posh neighbourhood).
-While the monthly rent for a rented apartment is considered inexpensive by global standards, the typical cost of eating at a restaurant in this community can vary from being reasonable to expensive; this depends primarily on the genre of the establishment and the type of food products being used in the preparation.
-Fast food restaurants and Chinese restaurants tend to be reasonable while Italian restaurants and pizza places tend to be expensive.
+The monthly rent of a typical apartment in Simcoe ranges from 713 Canadian dollars per month (for a bachelor apartment in a working class neighbourhood) to 1,500 Canadian dollars (for the same bachelor apartment newer and more posh neighbourhood).

 The average age of a Simcoe resident as of 2011 is 48 years of age; the average male is 47 years old while the average female is 50 years old.
-While almost 6,000 people who live in this community are legally married as of 2011, a substantial number of people who never married exist in Simcoe; nearly 3,000 people in Simcoe have remained single and never engaged in a legal or common-law form of marriage.
-English is spoken the most frequently in Simcoe; with Ojibway and several Eastern European languages spoken by a tiny minority of the residents.
+While almost 6,000 people who living in Simcoe are legally married as of 2011, a substantial number of people who never married live in Simcoe; nearly 3,000 people in Simcoe remain single and have never been engaged in a legal or common-law marriage.
+English is the most spoken language in Simcoe; with Ojibway and several Eastern European languages spoken by a small minority of the residents.